Dalian: Environmental issues

 Recent events have had a major environmental impact on the city.
 In July 2010, the explosion of two petroleum pipelines released 11,000 barrels of oil into the Yellow Sea, according to official statements.
 Rick Steiner, an American marine conservationist working with Greenpeace, says that the figure could be upwards of 400,000.
 It was reported as the largest oil spill to occur in China, and involved 2,000 firefighters.
 The oil spill stretched for at least 50 km2.
 800 fishing boats were mobilized for the cleanup.
-The incident caused CCP General Secretary Hu Jintao and Premier Wen Jiabao to intervene, and Vice Premier Zhang Dejiang moved in to help direct the rescue work.
+The incident caused President Hu Jintao and Premier Wen Jiabao to intervene, and Vice Premier Zhang Dejiang moved in to help direct the rescue work.
 A researcher with the China Environmental Science Research Institute, said that "the impact on marine life and on humans – as the pollution enters the food chain – could last 10 years."
 This has compounded aquatic pollution, affecting the city's fishing industry.

 In August 2011, a dike protecting the petrochemical Fujia Factory in Jinzhou District was breached due to a typhoon.
 Authorities have ordered the plant to be shut down.
 Around 12,000 residents protested as the factory, which originally was intended to be based in Xiamen, did not receive official approval to operate in Dalian.
 Municipal authorities ruled that the facility must move, leaving taxpayers to pay the expensive cost of relocation.

 Concerns have been raised over mounting traffic due to "bad urban design" and that the growing rate of car ownership is affecting air quality.
 The United States National Academy of Engineering have raised concern about rising traffic in Dalian stating that "rapid growth of traffic in Dalian and in similar Chinese cities will repeat the air quality and energy consumption mistakes of Los Angeles and other U.S. cities, if not better managed."